megadevlabs/vite-project/README.md

-# How to use this after clone this project
+# How to use after clone this project
 Command 1: Npm install / npm i (For node module install) Command 2: Npm run dev / npx vite (Project Run)